BestTimesToVisit.com Logo

 Junkanoo World Museum Beat

 Immerse yourself in the vibrant heart of Bahamian culture at the Junkanoo World Museum.
-Examine elaborate costumes and learn about the history of this electrifying street parade.
-Insider tip: Visit during the off-season for a more intimate experience and a chance to chat with the passionate staff.
+Marvel at the dazzling costumes and intricate masks used in this iconic street parade, learning about its rich history and the artistry behind it.
+Insider tip: Visit during the off-season for a more intimate experience and a chance to chat with the artisans.

 Pirates of Nassau: A Swashbuckling Adventure

-Ascend the iconic Queen's Staircase, a testament to Bahamian resilience.
-These 66 steps, carved from solid limestone by slaves, offer stunning views of the city.
-Insider tip: Visit early in the morning or late in the afternoon to avoid the midday heat and crowds.
+Hike up the iconic 66 steps of the Queen's Staircase, a testament to Bahamian resilience, and be rewarded with breathtaking panoramic views from Fort Fincastle.
+Insider tip: Go early in the morning or late in the afternoon to avoid the midday heat and crowds, and bring your camera for stunning photos.

 Atlantis Exploration: Beyond the Resort